-Party killer paroled: man who stabbed teen Augustine Borrell to death in Herne Bay now a free man
+Party killer paroled: Man who stabbed teen Augustine Borrell to death in Herne Bay now free

 He was refused parole when he appeared before the board in May.

-But this month they no longer deemed him to be a risk to the public, and ruled he could be released from prison.
+But this month it no longer deemed him to be a risk to the public, and ruled he could be released from prison.

 Davis is now 30.